ngjunsiang/laymansguide-src/contents/season10/issue118/issue118.md

 2. Moving the read arm to the correct position
 3. Measuring or inducing a current

-This means that each time the hard disk needs to access data from a different region of the disk, there is significant lag time (~5ms; see [Issue 57](https://buttondown.email/laymansguide/archive/lmg-s5-issue-57-cache-the-cpus-working-space/)).
-This is the time needed for all those movement described above.
-It is thus advantageous to try to put all the data you need in contiguous domains[^1], to minimise read arm movement.
+This means that each time the hard disk needs to access data from a different region of the disk, there is significant lag time (~5ms; see [Issue 57]({filename}/season5/issue057/issue057.md

 [^1]: This process is what millennials might remember as **defragmentation**, or defragging.